CoopGame for

 Cooperative games in a continuous setting are very intriguing.
 We mention the work by Aumann and Shapley on values of non-atomic games [137], Owen’s multilinear extensions of cooperative games [138], the 1994 paper by Algaba, Bilbao, Fernandez and Jimenez on the Lovasz extension (see the article by Lovasz [139] from 1983) of market games [140] and Neyman’s work on values of games with infinitely many players [141] as exemplary representatives of this exciting field.
 A publicly available software package for cooperative game theory in a continuous setting combining both symbolic and numeric computation appears both challenging and attractive.

-started as a software project in
+The R package CoopGame started as a software project in

 the Computer Science M.Sc. program at Kempten University in March 2015